Zilliqa/Zilliqa/ISOLATED_SERVER_setup.md

 # Zilliqa Isolated Server Instructions

 Zilliqa Isolated Server is a test server for dApp developers to quickly test their applications.
-The isolated server is different from [kaya-rpc](https://github.com/Zilliqa/kaya) as it uses Zilliqa's codebase, and is therefore more regularly updated than Kaya-RPC.
 Transactions are validated immediately, hence improving the productivity for dApp developers.

 **This was tested on AWS EC2 t2.micro Ubuntu 16.04.6 LTS with 4GB swapfile**